aimms/documentation/multisolve/api.rst

         #.  ``ep_handle``: Output.
             An element parameter with range :aimms:set:`Integers`.
-            The value of this element parameter will be supplied to the callback procedure ``ep_onSessionInstanceCompleted`` when this instance is solved.
+            The value of this element parameter will be supplied to the callback procedure ``ep_onRetrieveSolution`` when this instance is solved.

         **Return value** This procedure returns: